 How to find Eco-Friendly Technology?

 Technology has been integrated into our society over the last 20 years and is now a vital part of our life.
 It helps with everyday tasks, connects us with people around the world and has changed the way the world is run.
 It also allows information, stories, ideas and suggestions to be shared.
 For those reasons I love technology.
 On top of this, it can increase your productivity and ease of life, whilst being fun to use and a massive point of entertainment in the twenty-first century.
 However, technology and electrical products are often very poor at caring for the environment, which is something I hope they change and I am here to advocate for.
 I believe most people do not realise the impact they have on the world and this is more so in technology and getting the “latest” phone, laptop, camera or home tech.
-Therefore, for those that are considerate for our future but still wants to pick up some technology to help them connect with the world here are some key aspects to look for when making your next tech purchase:
+Therefore, for those that are considerate for our future but still wants to pick up some technology to help them connect with the world here are some key aspects to look for when making your next tech purchase and how to find eco-friendly technology:

 Transparency